November is finally here, and you know what that means, don’t you?

 Whether you’re a pro or a beginner, The Rink is your go-to spot this season.

-From November 18 through March, lace up your skates and glide onto the ice to show off your skills.
+From mid-November through March, lace up your skates and glide onto the ice to show off your skills.

 You can also revel in the holiday lights and explore the offerings from local vendors and restaurants, making it the perfect “staycation” with plenty of activities to choose from.